devangkale10/Amazon-Web-Scraper/README.md

 # Amazon-Web-Scraper
-a Python-based project that aims to scrape data from Amazon's website using various Python libraries, including Beautiful Soup, Requests, and Scrapy
+This is a Python-based project that aims to scrape data from Amazon's website using various Python libraries, including Beautiful Soup, Requests, and Scrapy.
+The project allows users to extract product details, prices, ratings, and reviews, which can be useful for research, analysis, or business purposes.

+Features
+Scrapes data from Amazon's website
+Extracts product details, prices, ratings, and reviews Uses Python libraries such as Beautiful Soup, Requests, and Scrapy Outputs scraped data in a user-friendly format
+Can be used for research, analysis, or business purposes